J-R77-stack/Gallery-slideshow-site/README.md

 [Link to Masonary system](https://getbootstrap.com/docs/5.0/examples/masonry/)

 The building of the carousel/slider system was very tricky.
-I couldnt have an automatic slider and manual slider on the same page so I ended up building the on two different pages, whiched worked but wasnt exactly how I wanted it.
+I couldn't have an automatic slider and manual slider on the same page so I ended up building them on two different pages, which worked but wasn't exactly how I wanted it.

-Also when building the project while using chrome developer tools it looked perfect on laptop, ipad and mobile, frustratingly however when i deployed the project and looked on mobile and ipad views on real devices there where some elements that where out.
+Also when building the project while using chrome developer tools it looked perfect on laptop, ipad and mobile, frustratingly however when I deployed the project and looked on mobile and ipad views on real devices there where some elements that where out.
 Going forward I want to up my skill in bootstrap5 using a mobile first aproach checking the whole time that it works correctly on all devices.

 ### Continued development